Guy-L/parakit/README.md

 Edit `settings.py` to select the target game and analyzer. <br>**Documentation explaining every available setting can be found [here](./settings.md).**

-**You can simply run the program by opening `parakit.py`.**
-If you're going to use the program a lot, open a terminal window in the project's folder and run:
+**You can simply run the program by opening `parakit.py`.**<br>If you're going to use the program a lot, open a terminal window in the project's folder and run:
 ```bash
 py parakit.py
 ```